gqding/SalFBNet/README.md

     You can download our testing saliency resutls from this [GooGle Drive](https://drive.google.com/drive/folders/1KwQhft1l_siVR33tFLUiihdwPcuA_3b6?usp=sharing).

 ### 3. Run
-After downloading the pretrained models, you can run the script as
+After downloading the pretrained models, you can run the script by
 ```sh
 sh run_test.sh
 ```